Power diagrams and Morse Theory: Examples and comments.

-Another application is the classification of all Morse posets of Voronoi diagrams for $4$ points in the plane in \cite{VoronoiDist}.
+In the same spirit we have the classification of all Morse posets of Voronoi diagrams for $4$ points in the plane in \cite{VoronoiDist}.
 Unfortunately there were two cases missing, which are now included in figure \ref{fig:8}.